 - When this is a Job Ticket Printer and Job Ticket Media Costs are defined in the PPD Extension File. - When a printer is selected from the Job Ticket Print dialog (Job Ticket cost is leading). - When PaperCut cost is leading.
 This is the case for a PaperCut Managed Printer, and when all conditions below are met: - This is a Non-Secure Printer (Secure Printing must be enforced by PaperCut).
-See Section 4.11.8, "Proxy Print" [147]. - PaperCut Integration is enabled. - PaperCut Delegated Print Integration [154] is enabled. - A Print Job is not charged to a Personal Account, but to a Shared Account or via the Delegated Print PaperCut Scenario.
+See Section 4.11.8, "Proxy Print" [147]. - PaperCut Integration is enabled. - One of these two conditions is true: - 1.
+PaperCut Delegated Print Integration [154] is enabled, and a Print Job is not charged to a Personal Account, but to a Shared Account or via the Delegated Print PaperCut Scenario. - 2.
+PaperCut Delegated Print Integration [154] is disabled and Personal Print to PaperCut is enabled,